ashley-d-lu/Android-Game/README.md

 design patterns, and packaging to make the code clean and extensible.

-This project uses the Clean Architecture + MVP (Model, View, Presenter) approach to packaging.
+This project uses the Clean Architecture and MVP (Model, View, Presenter) approach to packaging.

-Design patterns used in this project include Dependency Inversion (UserServiceIntf, DataManagerIntf), Singleton (AppManager), Observer (GameStateObserver), Builder (AppleItemsBuilder), Factory (GameManagerFactory), and Strategy (ScoreCalculator).
+Design patterns used in this project include Dependency Inversion, Singleton, Observer,
+Builder, Factory, and Strategy.